-- 1. Cylinder Block 2.
-Preload Measurement 3.
-Manifold Plate - Using a depth micrometer, measure the distance from the top face of the backing plate to the inside face.
-Record the value as measurement B.
+- 1. Determine the height of the backup insulators from the assembly drawings.
+Record the value as measurement A. - 2.
+Using a depth micrometer, measure the distance from the top face of the manifold plate to the face of the manifold.
+Record this value as measurement B.